timestocome/Chaos/README.md

 Just a few toy experiments as I refresh my knowledge

-- mostly basic code for use in more complex projects
+- mostly basic code for use in more complex projects to follow